lmfit/uncertainties/doc/user_guide.rst

 (For Python before version 2.6, one can do ``'Result = %s' % x.format('10.2f')`` instead.)

 ..
-Details on the facilities offered: exponents:

-A **common exponent** is automatically calculated if an exponent is needed for the larger of the nominal value (in absolute value) and the uncertainty.
-The exponent is generally **factored**, for increased
-legibility:

->>> print x*1e7
-(2.00+/-0.10)e+06

-When a *format width* is used, the common exponent is not factored:

->>> print 'Result = {:10.1e}'.format(x*1e-10)
-Result =    2.0e-11+/-   0.1e-11

-(Using a (minimal) width of 1 is thus a way of forcing exponents to not be factored.)

-Thanks to this feature, each part (nominal value and standard deviation) can be well aligned across multiple lines, and the relative magnitude of the error can be readily estimated.

-..
 Legacy code and simple control:

 **Almost all the float format specifications** are accepted (including